exvuma/hugo-gatsby/README.md

 This repo is overseen by the Workers Developer Experience team.
 Check out our contribution guide at [CONTRIBUTING.md](/CONTRIBUTING.md)!

 To contribute to templates see [Template Contributing Guide](content/templates/CONTRIBUTING.md).

+To read about converting an existing static site generator to this repo with workers sites see: [./Hugo-gatsby.md]